:: virtual :: Fleece ProcessingLearn how to process a wool fleece into fiber ready for spinning.

 About this experience

 Have you ever wanted to buy a gorgeous fleece and prep it yourself, but didn't know where to begin?
 In this workshop, you will learn how to look for and prep a wool fleece to spin your own yarn.
 This workshop includes washing and preparing (combing and carding) the fleece.
-At the end of the workshop you will take home clean and prepped (by you!) fleece to spin/felt/weave with at home.
+At the end of the workshop you will take home your own set of Ashford Hand Carders as well as clean and prepped (by you!) fleece to spin/felt/weave with at home.

-This is a 3-SESSION workshop that meets all of the following dates (apologies for the confusion - our event booking app is working on making this clearer in the future!).
-By signing up for this $185 workshop you are signing up for 7.5 hours of class over the following dates.
+This is a 2-SESSION workshop that meets all of the following dates (apologies for the confusion - our event booking app is working on making this clearer in the future!).
+By signing up for this $185 workshop you are signing up for 5-hours of class over the following dates.

 Saturday - SEPT 12 // 9-11:30AM